Golden Eagles look to continue win streak in 2020 heading to Creighton New Year’s Day

 Email This Story

-Marquette men’s basketball will have a challenging start to the new decade as they begin BIG EAST play Jan.
+Marquette men’s basketball will have a challenging start to the new decade as it begins BIG EAST play Jan.
 1 at Creighton, a team who beat then-No. 12 Texas Tech 83-76 Nov.
 29 in the 19th Annual Continental Tire Las Vegas Invitational.

-The Bluejays finished tied with St. John’s and Xaiver for third-best in the league with a nonconference record of 11-2 and are 9-0 at home.
-Creighton is on a seven-game win streak and coming off a 91-54 victory against Midland University Saturday night.
-Six Bluejays reached double figures and Creighton was led by 19 points for both junior guard Ty-Shon Alexander and sophomore guard Marcus Zegarowski.
+The Bluejays tied with St. John’s and Xavier for third-best in the league with a nonconference record of 11-2 and are 9-0 at home.
+Creighton is on a seven-game win streak coming off a 91-54 victory against Midland University Saturday night.
+Six Bluejays reached double figures, and Creighton was led by 19 points for both junior guard Ty-Shon Alexander and sophomore guard Marcus Zegarowski.

 Meanwhile, the Golden Eagles went 10-2 in the nonconference and sit at sixth in the BIG EAST after a 106-54 rout Saturday over Central Arkansas.
 Senior guard Markus Howard recorded his fifth 30-point game this season and the 22nd of his career.
 It was the sixth time out of 11 games this season that Howard has reached at least 20 points and 54th time since joining MU.
 Nine other Golden Eagles scored in the match.